-- Title a list of positions/titles considered essential (could not work remotely) in the event of a state-ordered reduction of in-person workforce. - 2.
+- 1. Title a list of positions/titles considered essential (could not work remotely) in the event of a state-ordered reduction of in-person workforce. - 2.
 Description brief description of job function. - 3.
 Justification brief description of critical responsibilities that could not be provided remotely.

-Title Description Justification Superintendent Administration Certain Administrative job functions may require the administrative team to be onsite Business Administrator Administration Certain Administrative job functions may require the administrative team to be onsite High School Principal Administration Certain Administrative job functions may require the administrative team to be onsite Elementary Principal Administration Certain Administrative job functions may require the administrative team to be onsite Director of Special Education Administration Certain Administrative job functions may require the administrative team to be onsite Director of Curriculum Administration Certain Administrative job functions may require the administrative team to be onsite Bus Driver Bus Driver For potential delivery of food to children in the community Director of Facilities and Safety Oversees all functions of buildings and safety protocols districtwide On site management districtwide to facilities/safety protocol Custodians Oversight of buildings, cleaning, sanitizing, and maintenance On site work is required to maintain building safety Maintenance Responsible for performing variety of skilled mechanical, maintenance, repair and construction related tasks Performs variety of skilled mechanical, maintenance, repair and construction related tasks in connection with building maintenance Food Service Helper Prepare and serve food While shutdown, it may be necessary to deliver meals to our students Cook Prepares the menu and oversees the preparation of food.
-They also help prepare and serve the food While shutdown, it may be necessary to deliver meals to our students
+Title Description Justification Superintendent administration Certain administrative job functions may require the administrative team to be onsite 13usiness Administrator administration Certain administrative job functions may require the administrative team to be onsite High School Principal administration Certain administrative job functions may require the administrative team to be onsite Elementary Principal administration Certain administrative job functions may require the administrative team to be onsite bi rector of Special Education administration Certain administrative job functions may require the administrative team to be onsite Director of Curriculum administration Certain administrative job functions may require the administrative team to be onsite Bus Driver Bus Driver For potential delivery of food to children in the Community Director of Facilities and Safety oversees all functions of buildings and safety protocols d1stnctw1de onsite management districtwide facilities/safety protocol custodians oversight of buildings, cleaning.
+Sanitizing. and maintenance onsite wok is required to maintain building safety Maintenance Responsible for performing variety of skilled mechanical, maintenance, repair and construction related tasks Performs variety of skilled mechanical work, repair and construction related tasks in connection with building maintenance Food Service Helper prepare and serve food While shutdown, it may be necessary to deliver meals to our students Cook Prepares the menu and oversees the preparation of food.
+They also help prepare and serve the food !While shutdown, it may be necessary 10 deliver meals to our students